 You may say to yourselves, “How can we know when a message has not been spoken by the LORD?”
 If what a prophet proclaims in the name of the LORD does not take place or come true, that is a message the LORD has not spoken.
 That prophet has spoken presumptuously.
 Do not be afraid of him (Dt.
 18:21,22)

-Also, remember that the “prophet” Nostradamus claimed his own revelations were of Divine origin:
+Also, remember that the so-called “prophet” Nostradamus claimed his own revelations were of Divine origin:

 His revelations, he [Nostradamus] constantly claimed, were of Divine, not human, origin let alone the product of mere magic.
-Indeed, only such Divine revelations, he repeatedly pointed out in his dedicatory letters ... could possibly hope to foretell the future (NE, p.
+Indeed, only such Divine revelations, he repeatedly pointed out in his dedicatory letters ... could possibly hope to foretell the future (The Nostradamus Encyclopedia, p.
 114).

-But Nostradamus was correct about one thing—he himself was hell-bound, as is anyone involved in the occult.
+But Nostradamus was correct about one thing—he himself was hell-bound, as is all who are involved in the occult.
 Besides Dt.
 18:10-12 other Scriptures apply:

 All the counsel you have received has only worn you out!
 Let your astrologers come forward, those stargazers who make predictions month by month, let them save you from what is coming upon you.
 Surely they are like stubble; the fire will burn them up.
 They cannot even save themselves from the power of the flame.
 Here are no coals to warm anyone; here is no fire to sit by.
 (Isa 47:13,14)

 But the cowardly, the unbelieving, the vile, the murderers, the sexually immoral, those who practice magic arts, the idolaters and all liars—their place will be in the fiery lake of burning sulfur.
 This is the second death.
 (Rev 21:8)

 Dear reader, if you are involved in the occult, repent from this evil and turn to Jesus Christ.
 Prove your repentance by your deeds, including the destroying of your sorcery materials (Acts 19:19).